ssquadteam/GPFlags/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
+**To reproduce**
 Steps to reproduce the behavior:
+1. Use the command ...
-1. Go to '...'
+2. Go to ...
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+3. See the error that says ...

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+A description of what you expected to happen if the plugin was working.

-**Screenshots or Videos**
-If applicable, add screenshots to help explain your problem.

-**Configs:**
+**Screenshots, videos, or logs**
+If applicable, add screenshots, videos, or console logs to show the issue.
+You can add console logs at [binflop](https://bin.birdflop.com) and send the link here

+**Configs and console errors:**
+If you think it might help, paste configs into [binflop](https://bin.birdflop.com) and send the links here
  - GriefPrevention config
  - GPFlags config

 **Versions:**
  - GriefPrevention version
- - GPFlags version
+ - GPFlags version (ex 5.13.1)
- - Server version
+ - Server version (ex Paper 1.20.6-144)

-**Additional context**
-Add any other context about the problem here.